Re: Homosexuality at Rhodes

 In my opinion, by constructing our first-year oriented blog within a narrative genre we restricted ourselves from posting entries about what was happening in Grahamstown.
 With no real experience to write about them, I chose rather to leave things unsaid.

+I must admit I sometimes felt frustrated at my group’s attitude towards experimenting with the medium.
+The only way to learn how to better your blog with edited photos, widgets and xml coding is to test it out.
+No one is good at blogging!
+People become good at it and even when you think you are good you can improve.
+I think the technological aspect is scary because with every other task everyone was more than happy to contribute.
+We resolved the problems of diverging from our chosen genre by brainstorming what we could blog about (long distance relationships, drug abuse, language barriers etc).
 In terms of personal growth I think my growth was just that – personal.
 Unfortunately, no amount of Alette whizzing a cursor around a vast screen at Eden Grove could teach us the intricacies of blogging.
 You can only really develop your skills in front of your computer screen.
 I would give myself an eight out of ten for development but most of it was technical more than anything else.
 I think particularly writing for a first year audience lulled you into a false sense of comfort - you felt you knew exactly what you were talking about and needed to draw from nothing other than your own experiences.

 Being confined to a genre changed the experience of reporting because you constantly have to ask yourself what is relevant to your audience and your theme.
 The restrictions make it easier to a certain extent because you already know what kind of an angle your pieces will take.
 I think the types of posts we were instructed to produce were helpful because they added to this direction.
 It enabled us to try out that kind of post whether it be opinion-based or focused on a particular person.
 The encouragement to produce additional posts meant that we could apply what we had learnt with more freedom.
 I would not say that I tried out a lot of different writing techniques however.
 Instead, I developed a level of comfortable expressing myself within the mould laid out by genre.